-IntroductionSo you say Winnipeg is too cold.
+More Than Just "Winterpeg" So you say Winnipeg is too cold.
 The better to keep your Slurpee from melting!
-For years the city, known for winters so long and harsh that it is sometimes affectionately called Winterpeg, has held the title of Slurpee Capital of the World for 15 years in a row.
-But if you’re not convinced that consuming the slushy drinks in frigid weather is a good time, you can find plenty of indoor diversions to make your trip worthwhile.
+For years the city, known for winters so long and harsh that it is sometimes affectionately called Winterpeg, has held the title of Slurpee Capital of the World.
+But if you’re not convinced that consuming the slushy drinks in frigid weather is a good time, you can find plenty of fun things to do indoors to make your trip worthwhile.

-Jimmy Emerson, DVM / flickr
+flickr/Jimmy Emerson, DVM

 By CarForming a circle around Winnipeg is a perimeter highway.
 To the north of the Trans-Canada Highway, the major approach from the east and west, this perimeter road is designated Hwy.
 101. To the south of the Trans-Canada Highway it is numbered Hwy.
 100.